goanpeca/ATE.org/src/ATE/data/STDF/README.md

 The `ATE.org` [Metis](/src/ATE/data/Metis/README.md) library builds on **STDF**/[numpy](https://numpy.org/)/[scipy](https://www.scipy.org/)/[pandas](https://pandas.pydata.org/)/[HDF5](https://www.hdfgroup.org/solutions/hdf5/)/[matplotlib](https://matplotlib.org/) to deliver data analysis tailored to the semiconductor test industry ... in open source!

 Eat that Mentor!
-For years you took our [money-for-nothing](https://www.youtube.com/watch?v=wTP2RUD_cL0), and in the end you still screwed us over (cfr. `PAT`), now it is our turn to do some screwing!
+For years you took [money-for-nothing](https://www.youtube.com/watch?v=wTP2RUD_cL0), and in the end you still screwed your customers (cfr. `PAT`), now it is our turn to do some screwing!
 See how that feels! 😋

 ### It is also <ins>NOT just a parser</ins>!